DarpanYB38/AIMLFlower-Species-Prediction-model/README.md

 After Setting up the python you can download vs code its optional i suggest the vs only of the code editting purpose

 # How to Run ## This will work for both windows as well as linux based systems like ubuntu
-* iris.csv file is the dataset which is been trained for the Machine.
+* iris.csv file is the dataset which is been trained for the Machine.<br>
-* Install the django form your command Prompt by using the following command pip install django
+* Install the django form your command Prompt<br>
+  by using the following command<br>
+  pip install django

 * You have to install the sklearn to run these ML projects because this carries all the ML algorithms in it